Chaser: The World’s Smartest Dog

-Chaser has garnered the title of “World’s Smartest Dog” after her owner, 87-year-old Dr. John W. Pilley, taught her to recognize 1,022 words.
+Chaser the Border Collie garnered the title of “World’s Smartest Dog” after her owner, 87-year-old Dr. John W. Pilley, taught her to recognize 1,022 words.
 Dr. Pilley is a retired psychology professor who has an unmatched love and understanding for dogs.
-When he was interviewed by Anderson Cooper in a 60 Minutes piece, he told Cooper that Chaser “is our child.
+When Anderson Cooper interviewed him in a 60 Minutes piece, he told Cooper that Chaser “is our child.
 A member of the family.
 She comes first.”
 Dr. Pilley has done what many would think impossible – teach Chaser over a thousand words and sentences.

-Dr. Pilley has laid out some of his best dog training tips in a new series of videos
+Dr. Pilley has laid out some of his best dog training tips: